 Software Installation and Configuration

-Performance: Generally, performance testing performed separately, but in the Operational Readiness Test, you should verify the application behavior under load.
+Performance: Generally, performance testing is performed separately, but in the Operational Readiness Test, you should verify the application behavior under load.
 Start performing the load test with a specified number of users and check the application behavior manually.
-In other words, we can say perform sanity checks of the application under load.
+In other words, we can perform sanity checks of the application under load.

 Maintainability: Performing maintainability testing, we test installation routines and rollback for updates/patches for a database, infrastructure, and application.
 Maintaining the application should be easy.